Assignment Markets with Budget Constraints: An Iterative Auction

-\begin{example} Let us now consider an example of an auction where a non-trivial decision has to be made in Step 3.
+\hide{ \begin{example} We now analyze an example of an auction that is not in general position.
+Consider the following setting.

 It is easy to see that after $3$ iterations through Step 4 of our auction, we reach prices $p^4 = (3,1)$, where bidder $1$ demands $\{A\}$, bidder $2$ demands $\{B\}$ and bidder $3$ demands $\{A,B\}$.
 Since $\{A,B\}$ is minimally overdemanded, we execute Step $4$ once again to reach $p^5=(4,2)$, where due to the budget constraints, we have $D_1(p^5,R_1^5) = \{0\}$ and $D_2(p^5,R_2^5) = \{0\}$, while bidder $3$ still demands $\{A,B\}$.
 Thus, Step 3 of the auction is executed with $I^5 = \{1,2\}$, so both bidders $1$ or $2$ would be valid bidders to choose in Step 3.
 For the choice $i=1$, we have $J^5_i=\{A\}$, while for the choice $i=2$, we have $J^5_i = \{B\}$.
 We could thus either remove $A$ from $R^5_1$, or $B$ from $R^5_2$.
-Depending on our choice, we get two different core outcomes, both supported by the prices $p=(3,1)$: one where bidder $1$ receives nothing, bidder $2$ receives $B$ and bidder $3$ receives $A$, and one where bidder $1$ receives $A$, bidder $2$ receives nothing and bidder $3$ receives $B$.
-The total welfare of the former allocation is $16$, while the one of the latter is $13$. \end{example}
+Depending on our choice, we get two different core outcomes, both supported by the prices $p=(3,1)$: one where bidder $1$ receives nothing, bidder $2$ receives $B$ and bidder $3$ receives $A$, and one where bidder $1$ receives $A$, bidder $2$ receives nothing and bidder $3$ receives $B$. \end{example} }

+Note that iterative auctions with demand queries require bidders to reveal that they are indifferent to not winning the good once the price equals the valuation of a bidder.
+Only this allows auctioneers to differentiate between a bidder dropping out due to reaching his valuation or his budget.
+In practice, bidders might not always bid the null set when price reaches value, even in an ex-post incentive-compatible auction, which can lead to inefficiencies in any such iterative auction. \MB{The use of proxy agents as in \citet{ausubel2002ascending} solves this problem and makes the auction DSIC.}